-Fortunately, we may employ standard statistical model optimisation and selection techniques to adjudicate this possibility.
+Fortunately, we may employ standard statistical model optimization and selection techniques to adjudicate this possibility.
 The most straightforward way to do so is to reexamine the He SSM alongside a competing alternative model.
-The data to which the He SSM has been applied is particularly amenable to a scheme in which the models are fit to a ``training" dataset, followed by a ``test" dataset.
+The data to which the He SSM has been applied is particularly amenable to a scheme in which the models are fit to a “training" dataset, followed by a “test" dataset.
 In this case, the training data are the induced lineage size and mitotic mode rate data from He et al., and the test dataset are the Atoh7 morpholino observations from He et al., and the CMZ lineage size data from Wan et al. This allows us to test how well the He SSM, and an alternative, hold up under novel experimental conditions, without relying on a trivial ordering of goodness-of-fit to training data.
-Since the Boije SSM draws straightforwardly on the He SSM for its temporal phase-parameterisation and stochastic mitotic mode model ingredient, this analysis of the He SSM also bears directly on the validity of the Boije SSM.
+Since the Boije SSM draws straightforwardly on the He SSM for its temporal phase-parameterization and stochastic mitotic mode model ingredient, this analysis of the He SSM also bears directly on the validity of the Boije SSM.

-As an alternative to the SPMME He SSM, we constructed a model that differs only in its construal of the process governing the RPC mitotic mode.
+As an alternative to the SPMME He SSM, we constructed a model that differs only in its interpretation of the process governing the RPC mitotic mode.
 Rather than variability arising from a stochastic-process mitotic mode changing across phases of fixed length, we simply supposed that mitotic mode is deterministic in each phase (guaranteed PP mitoses in the first phase, PD in the second, and DD in the third), but the phase lengths are variable between lineages and shift slightly between sister cells.
 That is, we represented this linear progression of deterministic mitotic mode phases using the same type of statistical construct the He SSM applies to model cell cycle length, to avoid introducing any novel or contentious elements into the model comparison.
 More specifically, each lineage has a first PP phase length drawn from a shifted gamma distribution, followed by a second phase length drawn from a standard gamma distribution.
 Upon mitosis, these phase lengths are shifted in sister cells by a normally distributed time period, exactly like cell cycle lengths in the He SSM.

 We take this to be a reasonable representation of the classic suggestion that RPCs step through linear succession of competency phases, given the conceptual tools that the He SSM uses to model mitotic phenomena.
 If we suppose that this temporal program is governed by RPC lineages passing through a stereotypical series of chromatin configurations which allow for PP, then PD, then DD mitoses in turn, along with the associated competence to produce the particular cell fates associated with PD and DD mitoses, it seems entirely plausible to suggest that lineages differ in the lengths of time they occupy each state.
 This is particularly true if we concede that an SSM, foregoing any spatial modelling whatsoever, must necessarily abstract extracellular and spatial influences on these processes.
-Moreover, since these chromatin configurations must be broken down and rebuilt with each mitosis, the re-use of the ``sister shift" model ingredient from the He SSM's cell cycle RV is congenial, representing the same sort of cell-to-cell variability that results in the small differences between sister cells in cycle timing.
+Moreover, since these chromatin configurations must be broken down and rebuilt with each mitosis, the re-use of the “sister shift" model ingredient from the He SSM's cell cycle RV is compatible with the same sort of cell-to-cell variability that results in the small differences between sister cells in cycle timing.